textpotential/bibliarchic/chapt5.md

 	print(' '.join(book_bible)) # print all items of the list joined by a space
 	~~~

-Here we see the anarchic tendencies of the API bible interface on display as I construct an entirely different text from the results of a keyword search.
+Here we see the anarchic affordances of the API bible interface on display as I construct an entirely different text from the results of a keyword search.
-This kind of use of bible also invokes the collaborative capacities and high surface area possible in this interface, while pushing us as users of bible far beyond the book.

 ## Demanding New Literacies ##

-In all of the layers of interface from the DBL to the interfaces constructed by users of DBL, the Bible App and the BibleSearch API, we find the possibility of the affordance of proximity.
+In all of the layers of interface from the DBL to the interfaces constructed by users of DBL, the Bible App and the BibleSearch API, we find the affordances of high surface area, collaboration, and anarchy.
 As bible evolves beyond the technological and cultural categories of book, there is undoubtedly a progression toward higher surface area in bible as interface, even though there is a tendency toward the verse as the smallest unit of the bible instead of the word or character as we found in some earlier book interfaces.
-The collaborative capacities of book bible interfaces were embedded in the ability of a user to mark the surfaces of the interface through a scribal note or a public user highlight.
+The collaborative affordances of book bible interfaces were embedded in the ability of a user to mark the surfaces of the interface through a scribal note or a public user highlight.
-As bible emerges into a technological landscape that pushes beyond book, its collaborative capacities move toward the ability for users to make more layers of interfaces, which both DBL and the BibleSearch API demonstrate exquisitely.
+As bible emerges into a technological landscape that pushes beyond book, its collaborative affordances move toward the ability for users to participate in constructing the interface and make more layers of interfaces, which both DBL and the BibleSearch API demonstrate exquisitely.
-The technologies of these emerging interface ecosystems will continue to expand the anarchic tendencies of bible by allowing users to build new interfaces that challenge the rule of a any original text or intention.
+The technologies of these emerging interface ecosystems will continue to expand the anarchic affordances of bible by allowing users to build new interfaces that challenge the rule of any original text or intention.
-At the same time, with the increasing abilities to track usage in internet interfaces, the institutions running the platform bible interfaces like DBL and BibleSearch API will have the ability to police and curtail the extent of experimentation and shape the nature of collaborative capacities based on their perceptions of proper use.
+At the same time, with the increasing abilities to track usage in internet interfaces, the institutions running the platform bible interfaces like DBL and BibleSearch API will have the ability to police and curtail the extent of experimentation and shape the nature of collaboration based on their perceptions of proper use.
 Just as biblical scholars have invested in the layers of linguistic interface involved in bible, as bible moves beyond book into emerging technological interfaces, biblical scholars will need to develop the skills to analyze and critique the myriad layers of interface at work in each surface of encounter that is bible.
 Instead of lamenting the difference and discomfort of bible on the screen, let us take up the challenge to learn new languages to carefully read and build new interfaces for bible as the book relinquishes its reign on knowledge and the bible.